Printed CMYK on an HP Indigo press.

 The Komori Sprint can perfect 1/1 printing or 2/0 in one pass.
 The maximum sheet size is 20×28.

 The Ryobi 3302 is a small-format press that prints up to 2-colors with a maximum sheet size of 13×17.75.
-The Ryobi press is used for short-run printing for business cards, letterhead and envelopes.
+The Ryobi press is used for short-run custom printing for business cards, letterhead and envelopes.

 HP Indigo digital printing delivers the best quality digital printing in the industry.
 HP Indigo’s liquid electrophotography (LEP) technology is the only variable imaging printing technology that can equal or exceed the quality of conventional offset printing.
 The accurate placement on the substrate of tiny dots with well-defined edges and almost no background contamination enables HP Indigo LEP to achieve exceptional print quality.